Hashtag Web3 Logo

 Single-Sided Liquidity

-Some protocols (Bancor, Thorchain) experimented with single-sided liquidity—deposit one token without needing the pair.
+Some protocols (Bancor, Thorchain) allow single-sided liquidity, enabling users to deposit one token without needing the pair.
 The protocol manages balancing using its own tokens or mechanisms.

 Liquidity Mining and Incentives

-Example: Provide USDC/ETH liquidity on Uniswap, stake LP tokens in Sushiswap to earn SUSHI tokens.
+For example, providing USDC/ETH liquidity on Uniswap and staking LP tokens in Sushiswap can earn SUSHI tokens.

-This created "yield farming" where users chase the highest APYs across protocols.
-Sustainable when protocols generate real revenue; unsustainable when purely token emissions.
+This created yield farming where users seek the highest APYs across protocols.
+It is sustainable when protocols generate real revenue and unsustainable when reliant on token emissions.

 Flash Swaps and Advanced Features